k0staa/k0staa.github.io/_posts/2020-04-10-quarkus-vs-spring.markdown

 quarkus.datasource.jdbc.enable-metrics=true
 quarkus.datasource.metrics.enabled=true
 ~~~
- The only visible difference visible between projects is the  parameter `quarkus.datasource.jdbc.initial-size`.
-The connection pool in Spring Boot is created in the amount specified by the `spring.datasource.hikari.minimumIdle` parameter so here I had to set it to have Quarkus application have pool initialized same as Spring Boot.
-I also added properties which turn on metrics for datasource so I can check if connections are created and closed porperly.
+I added properties which turn on metrics for datasource so I can check if connections are created and closed porperly.
 It's worth to mention that Quarkus use one property file for every profiles (configuration entries for each profile are marked with prefix), so I thinking that it can be quite messy sometimes.
 In the first versions it was not possible to use the YAML file but now it is possible after adding the appropriate extension.

 Spring Boot property file:
 ~~~
 spring.datasource.url=jdbc:h2:tcp://localhost:1521/test